 If you are eligible for medical coverage under the Plan, (refer to the General Information SPD for more information regarding eligibility under the Plan and other important information), you may have several choices of which medical benefit option to enroll in.
-To be eligible for the UHC Premium CDHP Plan benefit option, you must live inside of the established UHC Choice Plus Network.
+To be eligible for the UHC Standard CDHP Plan benefit option, you must live inside of the established UHC Choice Plus Network.
 (The Claims Administrator (UHC) has several network choices in which Providers may participate.
 In most areas, the Claims Administrator (UHC) contracts specifically for the Choice Plus network for our Network Benefits.)
 When accessing the Claims Administrator (UHC)'s web site to locate Providers or when speaking with Providers, you should refer to the Choice Plus Network to make sure that you are accessing the correct Network Providers.

 Eligibility to participate in a Health Reimbursement Account (HRA).
-You must be enrolled in the Premium CDHP benefit option in order to participate in the associated HRA.
-It is automatically provided to those who enroll in the Premium CDHP and cannot be elected separately.
-If you change medical benefit options under the Plan, any eligible HRA balance will roll over to another CenturyLink CDHP or HDHP benefit option.
-See the How to Access Your HRA Dollars section in this SPD for more information.
+You must be enrolled in the Standard CDHP Plan benefit option in order to participate in the associated HRA.
+It is automatically provided to those who enroll in the Standard CDHP and cannot be elected separately.
+If you change medical benefit options under the Plan, any eligible HRA balance will roll over to another CenturyLink CDHP or HDHP Plan benefit option.
+See the How To Access Your HRA Dollars section in this SPD for more information.

-About the Premium CDHP Benefit Option and HRA
+About the Standard CDHP Benefit Option and HRA

-The Premium CDHP benefit option covers;

-- hospitalization;

-- surgery;

-- inpatient and outpatient care;

-- diagnostics;

-- prescription drugs;

-- home health care; and

-- a variety of other medical services and supplies as administered by the Claims Administrator (UHC).
+The Standard CDHP Plan benefit option which covers hospitalization, surgery, inpatient and outpatient care, diagnostics, prescription drugs, home health care, and a variety of other medical services and supplies is administered by the Claims Administrator (UHC).
 Mental Health and Substance Use Disorder Services are administered by Optum Behavioral Health ("OBH"), a division of UnitedHealthcare.

-The Premium CDHP benefit option also includes a number of medical cost and care management features such as Provider Networks (including PremiumSM Tier Providers and Freestanding Facilities) and Designated Facility or Centers of Excellence networks for specialized care requiring Prior Authorization.
+The Standard CDHP Plan benefit option also includes a number of medical cost and care management features such as Provider Networks (including PremiumSM Tier Providers and Freestanding Facilities) and Designated Facility or Centers of Excellence networks for specialized care requiring Prior Authorization.
 You typically experience lower out-of-pocket expenses by using Network Providers.